Music podcast: History

 Many other music services, radio stations, and news organizations have produced or funded music podcasts, which are sometimes exclusive to their own platforms.
 For instance, Sony Music released the music podcast My 90s Playlist, Universal Music Group and Wondery launched Jacked: Rise of the New Jack Sound, iHeartRadio released Speed of Sound, and NPR launched Louder Than A Riot.
 Sony Music, however, has stated that they did not intend to only produce music podcasts.
 In June 2020, iTunes started hosting the music podcast entitled The Zane Lowe Interview Series hosted by Zane Lowe.
 The Talkhouse podcast is also on iTunes.
 One of the top music podcasts on iTunes was Cocaine & Rhinestones in 2018.
 Google launched its first music podcast, entitled City Soundtracks, around the same time Spotify released Showstopper.
 Music podcasts have also been produced independently by musicians or music enthusiasts.
 For example, Sylvan Esso and Pharrell Williams have created their own independent podcasts as well as They Might Be Giants.

+The IndieFeed Podcast Network, founded in 2004, offered new music from independent artists through single-song episodes across genre-specific channels such as Alternative/Modern Rock, Hip Hop, and Electronica.
+It was named one of the best podcasts of 2007 and 2008, and Mashable named it one of seven essential podcasts to add to a playlist in 2010.

 Music in podcasts and licensing

 Creating music for podcast transitions and backgrounds has been a way for music students and obscure bands to showcase their work.
 For example, Mark Henry Phillips the composer of the music for the podcast Serial.
-And music podcasts can provide an easy way for obscure artists to get interviews and publicity.
+Music podcasts play a role in obscure artists to getting interviews and publicity.

 Some music podcasts have been removed from platforms for containing music that wasn't licensed by the podcaster, which has been an issue for transition and background music in the podcasting scene as well.